 - examine the evidence that supports and does not support the obsession

-- identify cognitive distortions in the appraisals of the obsession
+- identify cognitive distortions relating to the obsession

-- develop a less threatening and alternative response to the intrusive thought, image, or idea
+- develop a less threatening alternative response to the intrusive thought, image, or idea

-About half of all people with OCD do not respond to SSRI treatment alone, with atypical antipsychotic medications often added to the treatment.
+About half of all people with OCD do not respond to SSRI treatment alone, and doctors may also prescribe antipsychotic medications.

 If a person with mild OCD does not receive treatment, the symptoms may still improve.
 However, without treatment, symptoms of moderate or severe OCD do not improve and may worsen.